withastro/roadmap/proposals/0032-middleware-api.md

 > **Note**: The content of the error is not final.
 The docs team will review it.

 ### `context` and `next`

 When defining a middleware, the function accepts two arguments: `context` and `next`

-The `next` function is a widely used function inside the middleware pattern.
+The `next` function is widely used in the middleware pattern.
 With the `next` function, a user can retrieve the `Response` of a request.

-This is very useful in case, for example, a user needs to modify the HTML (the body) of the response.
+Reading a response is very useful in case; for example, a user needs to modify the HTML (the body) of the response.

-Another usage of the `next` function, is to call the "next" middleware.
+Another usage of the `next` function is to call the "next" middleware.

-A user is not forced to call the `next` function, and there are various reasons to not to.
+Calling the `next` function is not mandatory, and there are various reasons not to.
-For example, a user might not need it, or they might want to stop the chain of middlewares in case some validation fails.
+For example, a user might not need it, or they might want to stop the chain of middleware in case some validation fails.

-The next section will explain more in detail how `next` function can be used and how a user can have multiple middleware.
+The next section will explain in more detail how `next` function can be used and how a user can have multiple middlewares.

 ## Multiple middlewares

-The RFC proposes a new API to combine multiple middlewares into one.
-The new API is exposed via the new `astro/middleware` module.
+The RFC proposes a new API to combine multiple middleware into one.
+The new API is available via the new `astro/middleware` module.
 The new API is called `sequence`.

-Following an example of how a user can combine more than one middleware:
+Following is an example of how a user can combine more than one middleware:

 ```js
 import {sequence} from "astro/middleware";